 Q: Why do we crave sugar?

 A: It’s a mental thing!
 Sugar stimulates the pleasure centers of the brain.
-There are some studies that show increased activity in the pleasure centers of the brain after ingestion of sugar.
+Some studies show increased activity in the pleasure centers of the brain after ingestion of sugar.

 Q: What are some healthier alternatives to sugar?